Board of Trustees

 Tamar Tembeck

-Tamar Tembeck is a curator, cultural worker, and researcher.
-She holds a PhD in Art History from McGill University and has a professional background in the performing arts.
-She is the Artistic Director of OBORO, a center dedicated to the production and dissemination of visual, media, and digital arts.
+Tamar Tembeck is a curator, cultural worker and researcher.
+Holder of a doctorate in art history from McGill University, she has a professional background in the performing arts.
+From 2018 to 2025, she was artistic director of OBORO, a center dedicated to the production and dissemination of visual, media and digital arts.
 Since 2022, she has served as Co-Chair of the Regroupement des centres d’artistes autogérés du Québec.
 Ms. Tembeck actively participates in intersectoral and multidisciplinary research-creation projects.
 These initiatives aim to challenge and expand the understanding of narratives related to health, impacting not only the arts sector but also social and medical fields.
 Her activities and publications focus on the visual cultures of illness and medicine, art practices in care settings, accessibility issues in contemporary art, and broader struggles for social justice within the art world.

 Anne Sérode